 Why is ISRO’s launch of 104 satellites a landmark and what lies ahead for ISRO?

-ISRO’s Mars mission, which initially faced criticism from domestic as well as international avenues, was what Indians like me fondly like to call, a masterstroke, in terms of technical advancement and sending out a message.
+ISRO’s Mars mission, which initially faced criticism from domestic as well as international avenues, was what Indians like me fondly like to call, a masterstroke.
+In terms of technical advancement and sending out a message.
 It helped ISRO build reliability.
-It helped the Indian Space Program demonstrate to the world that they are here and they are capable.
+Moreover, it helped the Indian Space Program demonstrate to the world that they are here and they are capable.

 ISRO has repeatedly displayed its ability to reliably execute satellite launches in the low-earth orbit at affordable rates.
-This has helped them net satellite launch deals with major countries and corporations.
+As a result, they have been able to net satellite launch deals with major countries and corporations.
 And that has consequently helped them report a revenue of more than ₹1,860.71 crore (US$280 million) for the year 2014.

-The indigenous Geosynchronous Satellite Launch Vehicle has suffered numerous setbacks for more than a decade and has only two successful launches using the home-built cryogenic engine to its name.
+The indigenous Geosynchronous Satellite Launch Vehicle has suffered numerous setbacks for more than a decade.
+Not to mention the fact that it currently has only two successful launches using the home-built cryogenic engine to its name.

 But after a 23% increase in its budget this year and with the success of missions in the Low Earth Orbit category, ISRO seems to be on the right track towards developing its GSLV-Mk III launch vehicle and offering a low-cost alternative for deploying heavier satellites.